 Mr. Hamilton has been admitted to practice in all state courts in Georgia since 1976, and in all state courts in Tennessee since 1987.
 He is also admitted to practice in North Carolina, and in the United States District Courts for the Middle District of Georgia, the Northern District of Georgia, the Eastern District of Tennessee and the Sixth Circuit Court of Appeals.

-- Sustaining Member, Tennessee Trial Lawyers Association; Champion Member, Georgia Trial Lawyers Association; Member, North Carolina Advocates for Justice; Sustaining Member, American Association for Justice; Member, AAJ Trucking Litigation Group; Member, The Association of Plaintiff Interstate Trucking Lawyers of America; Member, Chattanooga Bar Association; Member, Lookout Mountain Bar Association (President 1989-1990).
+- Champion Member, Georgia Trial Lawyers Association; Tennessee Trial Lawyers Association; North Carolina Advocates for Justice; American Association for Justice; AAJ Trucking Litigation Group; The Association of Plaintiff Interstate Trucking Lawyers of America; Chattanooga Bar Association; Lookout Mountain Bar Association (President 1989-1990).